dunglas/doc/getting-started/api.md

 The schema generator is smart enough to guess types (`range` in the Schema.org terminology) and cardinalities of properties.
 Use the `range` and `cardinality` keys if you want to override those values.

-The `namespaces` key contain the namespace where generates entities belong.
+The `namespaces` key contains the namespaces where generated entities belong.
 The generator is also able to generate enums, interfaces and abstract class.
 Here we use the default Symfony directory for entities.

 Finally, the `annotationGenerators` key contains the list of annotation generators we want to register.
 With those settings